stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

      :align: center

 Once, you have copied the file over, the miner node will commence with creating the genesis block the next time it is run.

+.. note:: Because the Full Node source does not have to rebuilt after this point, you can add the ``--no-build`` option after the ``dotnet run`` command and before the cofig options in last line of the miner script.
+This speeds up the running of the script.
+After the two non-mining nodes have run once, you can also add this option.